athornton/rpgexperiments/Fallout/Fallout-rules.md

 Roll `1d8` to determine the direction in which you missed, `1` being long, proceeding clockwise around to `5` being short, and so on.
-The amount by which you missed determines how much you missed by, although there is no set formula for modifying distance by range.
-The GM will decide whether you might have caught the target (or someone else) in the splash damage, or hit something that wasn't your intended target.
+The amount by which you missed determines how much you missed by.
+If the shot is short of the target (`4`, `5`, or `6`), take the percentage by which you missed, and multiply it by the distance that is the lower boundary for the range increment in which your target is.
+Use that as the point the projectile hit, and calculate splash damage from there.
+Shots that go long go to the maximum range possible for the projectile unless they hit something on the way.

+Or just wing it, if that seems needlessly complicated.

 ### Armor